voxpupuli/beaker/DOCUMENTING.md

 ## Contributing Documentation to Puppetlabs Test Harness ##

-All inline documentation uses YARD, below is an example usage, a quick summary of documentation expectations and finally a short reference for those new to YARD.
+All inline documentation uses [YARD](http://yardoc.org/).
+Below is an example usage, a quick summary of documentation expectations, and finally a short reference for those new to YARD.

 They say a picture is worth a thousand words, hopefully this example will be worth more than the 154 it’s composed of:

 ```ruby

     #